Conference Schedule and Events

 University of Maryland, School of Public Policy

-Join as we celebrate 50 years of NASPAA!
+Join as we celebrate 50 years of NASPAA and honor this year's NASPAA award winners!
 Lunch is included. $40 per ticket.

 Indiana University, O'Neill School of Public and Environmental Affairs